A list of my fundraising ideas for the London Marathon, most of which helped me raise my £3000 target for the British Heart Foundation in 2019.

 I had two build a bears so was going to do a female name one as well but one had lost it’s little ear label so I’ve kept the tagless one for the big raffle it instead.
 There were was 50 names/squares numbered 1-50 and they cost £1 per square.
 The winner is drawn at random once they’re all chosen and paid for using a paypal pool which is free and so easy to use.
 This raised £50.

 The second lucky squares had numbers 1-50 in a grid.
 Each number cost £5.
 Once all numbers had been chosen and paid for, half went to my find raising target (£125.00) and the other half was shared between a winner (£100.00) and runner up (£25.00)

 So my two lucky squares drummed up £175.00.

 This idea was suggested to me by a lovely participant of my classes who’s friend did this the year prior.
 You buy some ribbon and make 26 little loops that you attach to your running vest on the day.
 People pay £10 per ribbon and you dedicate one of the 26 miles to that particular person/people/family/whatever.
-I was going to attach tiny pins but I didn’t want to risk one dropping off or scratching me so I will be sewing them all on.
-It’ll take a little time, and I probably could have used my glue gun but want them to be secure, yet light weight.
+I was going to attach tiny pins but I didn’t want to risk one dropping off or scratching me so they were sewed in place.

 Three hour long fitness class